 9 Also He spoke this parable to some who trusted in themselves that they were righteous, and despised others: 10 "Two men went up to the temple to pray, one a Pharisee and the other a tax collector.
 11 "The Pharisee stood and prayed thus with himself, `God, I thank You that I am not like other men--extortioners, unjust, adulterers, or even as this tax collector.
 12 `I fast twice a week; I give tithes of all that I possess.'
 13 "And the tax collector, standing afar off, would not so much as raise his eyes to heaven, but beat his breast, saying, `God, be merciful to me a sinner!'
 14 "I tell you, this man went down to his house justified rather than the other; for everyone who exalts himself will be humbled, and he who humbles himself will be exalted."

 7 In him we have redemption through his blood, the forgiveness of sins, in accordance with the riches of God's grace

 7 "Blessed are they whose transgressions are forgiven, whose sins are covered.

-12 having been buried with him in baptism and raised with him through your faith in the power of God, who raised him from the dead.
-13 When you were dead in your sins and in the uncircumcision of your sinful nature, God made you alive with Christ.
-He forgave us all our sins, 14 having canceled the written code, with its regulations, that was against us and that stood opposed to us; he took it away, nailing it to the cross.
+having been buried with Him in baptism, in which you were also raised up with Him through faith in the working of God, who raised Him from the dead.
+When you were dead in your transgressions and the uncircumcision of your flesh, He made you alive together with Him, having forgiven us all our transgressions, having canceled out the certificate of debt consisting of decrees against us, which was hostile to us; and He has taken it out of the way, having nailed it to the cross.